-This has about a 1 in 3,0000 chance of occurring and when it does the males are virtually guaranteed to be sterile.
+This has about a 1 in 3,000 chance of occurring and when it does the males are virtually guaranteed to be sterile.
 Only about 1 in every 10,000 male calico cats are fertile.

-A Maine Coon calico tabby mix is referred to as a calibby.
+A Maine Coon calico tabby mix is affectionately referred to as a calibby.
 This cat can have any of the calico patterns described earlier but also has stripey mackerel tabby markings.

 Calico cats are considered lucky!

-Calico cats were made the official state cat of Maryland October 1st, 2001 because of their similarity in coloring to the state’s bird, the Baltimore Oriole, and the state’s insect, the Baltimore Checkerspot Butterfly.
+Calico cats were made the official state cat of Maryland on October 1st, 2001 because of their similarity in coloring to the state’s bird, the Baltimore Oriole, and the state’s insect, the Baltimore Checkerspot Butterfly.

 Japanese sailors used to take calico cats on their ships to protect them from storms and any angry spirits.